mkm29/valet/README.md

 ### Logging

-Valet uses [logr](https://github.com/go-logr/logr) as a logging abstraction with a backend-agnostic design:
+Valet uses [logr](https://github.com/go-logr/logr) as a logging abstraction with a unified telemetry-aware design:

-- **Backend-agnostic architecture**: Currently uses [slog](https://pkg.go.dev/log/slog) but designed for easy backend swapping
+- **Integrated with telemetry**: Logging is now part of the telemetry package for cohesive observability
+- **Backend-agnostic architecture**: Choose between SimpleBackend (basic slog) or TelemetryBackend (with OpenTelemetry integration)
+- **OpenTelemetry integration**: TelemetryBackend automatically adds log events to spans for complete tracing
 - **Pluggable backends**: Architecture supports adding new backends (zap, zerolog, etc.) without changing application code
 - **Options pattern**: Configure loggers using `LoggerOptions` with backend type, level, format, and component settings
 - **Named loggers**: Each package has its own named logger (e.g., `helm`, `telemetry`)
 - **Structured fields**: All log data uses typed fields for consistency
 - **Level control**: Debug logs only shown when debug mode is enabled (using logr verbosity levels)
-- **Integration**: Logs include trace/span IDs when telemetry is enabled
 - **Automatic flushing**: Logger buffers are automatically flushed on program exit to prevent log loss

 ## Installation